enviroprogrammer/ud-app/README.md

 <b>Chrome</b>

-If you would prefer not to see the browser logo when installing the app, you may use Chrome to install it.
+If you would prefer not to see the browser on the app's icon, you may use Chrome to install it.

 1. Open the app in Chrome.